FlineDev/BartyCrouch/README.md

 ```

 The `%d minute(s) ago` key will be taken from Localizable.stringsdict file, not from Localizable.strings, that's why it should be ignored by BartyCrouch.

-### Things to Know:

-- Files named or files in folders named ".git", "carthage", "pods", "build",
-  ".build" and "docs" (case insensitive) will always be ignored.

 ## Donation